Use your mouse or touchscreen to explore the 360° panoramic views

 Dining places of the area that offer a variety of culinary delights.

-Cala Fuili owes its unique charm to the interplay of limestone cliffs, vibrant Mediterranean greenery, and crystal-clear waters.
+Cala Fuili owes its unique charm to the interplay of limestone cliffs, vibrant Mediterranean greenery and crystal-clear waters.
 Unlike some beaches on the island that are less accessible, Cala Fuili requires a short descent along a rocky path, making the arrival feel like a rewarding discovery.
 The pebble shoreline gives way to calm, translucent waters, creating a contrast of textures that make this beach a feast for the senses.
 It’s a place where the rugged meets the serene, inviting visitors to pause and appreciate nature’s artistry.

 This beach serves as the starting point for several trekking routes, including the famous path to Cala Luna.
 Adventure seekers can explore hidden corners of the coastline or venture into nearby caves, such as the Grotta del Bue Marino, a site rich in prehistoric significance and natural wonder.